NIPS25-16372/NIPS25_16372_BiSSL/README.md

 Run scripts:
 - `runs/bissl/classification/simclr/run.py`
 - `runs/bissl/classification/byol/run.py`
-- `runs/bissl/object_detection/simclr/run.py`
-- `runs/bissl/object_detection/byol/run.py`

-The current codebase supports BiSSL with both SimCLR and BYOL as pretext tasks and can be used for classification or detection.
+The current codebase supports BiSSL with both SimCLR and BYOL as pretext tasks and can be used for downstream classification tasks.

 #### Classification (Example: SimCLR and Oxford-IIIT Pets)
 ```